tailscale-dev/deck-tailscale/readme.md

 ## Installing Tailscale

 ⚠️ This process will probably fail if you are accessing the terminal over Tailscale SSH, as it seems to be locked in a chroot jail.
 You should start and connect through the standard SSH server instead.
 Suggestions for how to fix this are welcomed.

-1. Download the attached `tailscale.sh` and `tailscaled.service` files to your Deck.
+1. Clone this repo to your Deck.
 2. Copy the `tailscaled.service` file to `/etc/systemd/system/`.
 3. Run `sudo bash tailscale.sh` to install Tailscale (or update the existing installation).